pkgxdev/pkgo/README.md

   YAML front matter.
 - We pass all command line arguments to you, use them as you see fit and pass what you don’t consume through to the program you have packaged.
+- Don’t use `bash`!
+Since this means straight up you won’t support Windows.
+  Probably write the script in the language of the project you are supporting.

 [`pkgx`]: https://pkgx.sh